DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   * "Preview" pane shown when editing a form's 3D model (including its texture swaps)
   * Editing ActorBase appearances
     * This is something we'll have to actually lock down on initial release, since having users "fly blind" when editing appearances is straight-up not viable at all.
-    * A bonus feature we could offer here, once actor editing in general is available, is the ability to let the user draw a separate "custom facepaint" PNG file that we automatically bake (i.e. alpha-blend) onto an NPC's exported tintmask.
+    * A bonus feature we could offer here, once actor editing in general is available, is the ability to let the user draw a separate "custom facepaint" image file that we automatically bake (i.e. alpha-blend) onto an NPC's exported tintmask.
+      * ...And a *very far-future, if ever,* idea would be to let the user paint with the mouse directly onto the 3D render of the actor's face, as one can do in Blender.
   * Improvements to the renderer's accuracy (e.g. support for water, EffectShaders, etc.)
   * "Preview" pane for EffectShaders (akin to the unimplemented one in the FO4 CK)